Corporate Governance Report and Declaration on Corporate Management

 Declaration of Conformity and Corporate Governance Reporting

-In the 2014 fiscal year, the Executive and Supervisory Boards dealt intensively with the company’s corporate governance and the recommendations of the Code published on June 24, 2014.
-The Executive Board and the Supervisory Board resolved in December 2014 to issue the following Declaration of Conformity as per Section 161 of the German Stock Corporation Act (AktG).
+In 2015, the Executive and Supervisory Boards dealt intensively with the company’s corporate governance and the recommendations of the Code published on May 5, 2015.
+The Executive Board and the Supervisory Board resolved in December 2015 to issue the following Declaration of Conformity as per Section 161 of the German Stock Corporation Act (AktG).
 The Declaration of Conformity has since been made permanently available to the general public on the company’s website.

-In December 2013, the Executive Board and the Supervisory Board of Wacker Chemie AG issued a declaration of conformity pursuant to Section 161 of the German Stock Corporation Act.
+In December 2014, the Executive Board and the Supervisory Board of Wacker Chemie AG issued their most recent declaration of conformity pursuant to Section 161 of the German Stock Corporation Act.
 Since that time, Wacker Chemie AG has complied with the recommendations of the German Corporate Governance Code (the Code) as amended on June 24, 2014, with the exceptions listed under 2. a), b), c), d), e) and g) in the following, and will continue to comply with the recommendations of the Code as amended on May 5, 2015, with the exceptions listed under 2. a), c), d), e), f) and g).

-German law and a company’s Articles of Association set clear limits in regards to the Supervisory Board’s ability to exert influence on the business activities of a stock corporation.
-Pursuant to Section 76 (1) of the German Stock Corporation Act, the Executive Board is responsible for independently managing the corporation.
-A Supervisory Board is instrumental in defining the main features of corporate strategy.
-However, beyond this contribution, the Supervisory Board’s abilities are limited in terms of influencing operations or the implementation of corporate strategy.
+German law and a company’s articles of association set clear limits in regard to the supervisory board’s ability to exert influence on the business activities of a stock corporation.
+Pursuant to Section 76 (1) of the German Stock Corporation Act, the executive board has direct responsibility for managing the corporation.
+The supervisory board is instrumental in defining the main features of corporate strategy.
+However, beyond this contribution, the supervisory board’s abilities are limited in terms of influencing the implementation of corporate strategy or operations.
 The same applies to measures taken to avert damage or loss to the company.
-Since the Supervisory Board members receive a relatively low representation allowance compared with the Executive Board members’ compensation, we do not consider a deductible to be reasonable for members of the Supervisory Board.
+Furthermore, since our Supervisory Board members receive only a relatively small amount for reimbursement of expenses compared to our Executive Board compensation, we do not deem the agreement of a deductible reasonable for members of our Supervisory Board.

-b) Appropriate Representation of Women on the Executive Board
+b) Appropriate Consideration of Women for Appointment to the Executive Board

 The considerable importance that Wacker Chemie AG attaches to diversity extends to Executive Board membership.
 Nonetheless, expertise – including experience gained abroad – and qualifications are the key criteria here.
 For this reason, we do not consider it expedient to prioritize “the aim of appropriate representation of women” over expertise and qualifications.